Online Sales – Who Is Responsible?

 Inbound and outbound sales, insider sales, and business development — there is a lot to define that goes into sales.
 However, I found this definition to be quite succinct: “Sales planning involves strategy, setting profit-based sales targets, quotas, sales forecasting, demand management, and the execution of a sales plan.”

 This definition looks at sales holistically.
-And if you’re digging deep into defining what sales is, there are plenty of people asking great questions on Quora with some great explanations.
+And if you’re digging deep into defining what sales are, there are plenty of people asking great questions on Quora with some great explanations.

 Types of Sales